ansys/pyedb/doc/source/configuration/configuration_api_examples.rst

 Loading from an existing file or dictionary
 -------------------------------------------

-You can initialise a builder from a previously saved configuration so that you only override the values that need to change:
+You can initialize a builder from a previously saved configuration so that you only override the values that need to change:

 .. code-block:: python